gelman/ep-stan/README.md

 - sklearn (0.14.1)
 - matplotlib (1.4.0) (only for plotting the results)

+N.B.
+The program does not work correctly in some scipy builds because of an issue in the in-place operation of dpotri Lapack-routine with C- or F-order matrices.
+In some builds, the in-place operation works for F-order matrices but not for C-order matrices, where as in some builds, it works the opposite way.
+The former behaviour is assumed in this program.

 ### Setup
 Compile the Cython utilities with `python setup.py build_ext --inplace`.